 Investing in Personal Interests:

-In 2009 I became a founding supporter of the endangered species organization SAVE THE FROGS, which evolved into a major educational lobby and field-work organization dedicated to the protection of global amphibian populations.
+In 2009 I became a supporter of the endangered species organization SAVE THE FROGS, which evolved into a major educational lobby and field-work organization dedicated to the protection of global amphibian populations.
 Frogs are a major "indicator species" for the health of the environment for all life forms, including us humans.
 The alarming fact of their declining numbers sends a serious message that we need to do a lot more to clean up the environment.

 Recent Technology Research & Insights: